NERSC/sc23-dl-tutorial/README.md

 Loading this profile ([`baseline.nsys-rep`](sample_nsys_profiles/baseline.nsys-rep)) in Nsight Systems will look like this:
 ![NSYS Baseline](tutorial_images/nsys_baseline.png)

-From this zoomed out view, we can see a lot idle gaps between iterations.
+From this zoomed out view, we can see some idle gaps between training iterations.
 These gaps are due to the data loading, which we will address in the next section.

 Beyond this, we can zoom into a single iteration and get an idea of where compute time is being spent:
 ![NSYS Baseline zoomed](tutorial_images/nsys_baseline_zoomed.png)